Administrations and Versions

 2) Content-Balanced (“Comprehensive”) CAT: Approximately 30 items per domain are administered which include a balance of items from each of the content areas within each domain.
 The score report for the Content-Balanced CAT includes a normative score, a scaled score, and an item map showing the location of the responses for that domain.
 The Content-Balanced is most useful for individual program planning for children who have functional abilities ranging in the middle to higher end of the scale.

-PEDI-CAT (ASD) is a module of the PEDI-CAT that has been validated for the population of children and adolescents with Autism Spectrum Disorders (ASD).
+The ASD is a module of the PEDI-CAT that has been validated for the population of children and adolescents with Autism Spectrum Disorders (ASD).
 This module includes additional directions to help parents select an appropriate rating given the unique characteristics of children with autism.
-In addition, the scores in the Social/Cognitive domain are based on the unique patterns of children and youth with autism, but are expressed on the same metric as the original PEDI-CAT.
-Therefore, this score is equivalent to scores generated using the PEDI-CAT and can be compared to scores from other populations of children with disabilities.
-The PEDI-CAT (ASD) Daily Activities, Mobility, and Responsibility domain scores are exactly the same as the PEDI-CAT.
+This module also includes new or revised items in the Daily Activities, Social/Cognitive, and Responsibility domains.
+In addition, scaling of items on the Social/Cognitive domain has been adjusted according to the unique patterns of children and youth with autism but scores are expressed on the same metric as the original PEDI-CAT.
+However, if you have used the original PEDI-CAT Social/Cognitive domain and switch to the PEDI-CAT ASD a score transformation is needed to compare Social/Cognitive scaled scores across versions.
+The other domains do not require any score adjustments for comparisons across versions.
+The PEDI-CAT with ASD scales also includes revised item maps with new and revised items and to reflect adjusted scaling.
+No changes have been made to the PEDI-CAT (ASD) Mobility domain.